annabellewilliams/2016TwitterReactReduxApp/README.md

 ## Developer notes

-* During development, I noticed some irregularities with the payload of GET requests, which may be due to the quantity of them being flagged as 'disputed claims.'
-* Bootstrap was chosen to match Twitter's styling more closely.
 * Routes were set up for paths /HillaryClinton and /realDonaldTrump, however nothing is served directly from these paths.
   (i.e.: going to http://localhost:8080/HillaryClinton will result in a 404 error).
 Please make sure to load the page from the base URL.
 * The Bearer Token is left in plain text for time/simplicity.
 * My first time working with the Twitter API and I learned that it does not support CORS, so https://cors-anywhere.herokuapp.com was used to be able to make the necessary HTTP requests from the browser.
 * I do not have much experience with Webpack, which is why I chose to go along with a boilerplate code, and added some additional configuration as needed (e.g.: to ensure compatibility with generators).
 * I had never worked with Redux Saga before, so this is my first attempt at implementing the library.
-I have previous limited experience with using Redux Thunk to handle asynchronous requests within Redux.
+I'd had some exposure to Redux Thunk to handle asynchronous requests within Redux, so I understood the need for the library conceptually.
+* Bootstrap was chosen to match Twitter's styling more closely.
 * There are of course many more features I would have liked to implemented.
 For example:
     * Hyperlink all links shared by the user and use the link's display name instead of the actual URL
     * Display shared media (photos, videos, etc.)